felixparey/felixparey.github.io/README.md

-# Developer Portfolio Website
+# Felix Parey – Portfolio Website

-A minimal portfolio website showcasing iOS and iPadOS development projects.
-This website features a modern glassmorphism design with a dark theme and gradient background.
+This is my personal portfolio website.
+Its sole purpose is to showcase my iOS, iPadOS, and visionOS projects and to act as a central hub for the privacy policy and terms of use for my apps.

 ## Features

-- Responsive design that works on mobile and desktop
-- Glassmorphism UI components
+- Responsive, modern glassmorphism design
 - Project showcase with detail pages
-- Dark theme with gradient background
-- Smooth scrolling navigation
+- Centralized access to privacy policy and terms of use
+- No commercial intent or user tracking

 ## Technologies Used